 The cakes, soups, jams & chutneys are all homemade and if possible they’ll use local products here.

-Eat in or takeaway and enjoy this yummy place in town.
+Eat in or takeaway and enjoy this yummy place.

-Bakkerswinkel Kralingen with its typical Piet Hein Eek’s interior is beautifully located at Oostzeedijk 223a – close to Alohabar – also great for drinks and dinner and Van ‘t Spit – article on Spotted by Locals!
+Tip – Bakkerswinkel Kralingen, also with the typical Piet Hein Eek’s interior is beautifully located at Oostzeedijk 223a and here they also serve dinner.
+Closeby you can find Alohabar and Van ‘t Spit – article on Spotted by Locals!